 How is EDI transmitted?

-EDI can be transmitted between trading partners using various protocols but the most common ways to connect are:
+EDI can be transmitted using various protocols, but these are the most common ways to exchange files with your trading partners.